awsdocs/aws-systems-manager-user-guide/doc_source/sysman-parameter-name-constraints.md

   + `/Level-1/L2/L3/L4/L5/L6/L7/L8/L9/L10/L11/L12/L13/L14/L15/L16/parameter-name`

 **Important**
 If a user has access to a path, then the user can access all levels of that path\.
-For example, if a user has permission to access path /a, then the user can also access /a/b\.
-Even if a user has explicitly been denied access in IAM for parameter /a, they can still call the [ GetParametersByPath](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_GetParametersByPath.html) API action recursively and view /a/b\.
+For example, if a user has permission to access path `/a`, then the user can also access `/a/b`\.
+Even if a user has explicitly been denied access in IAM for parameter `/a/b`, they can still call the [GetParametersByPath](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_GetParametersByPath.html) API action recursively for `/a` and view `/a/b`\.